Eager to try out engraving on your Cricut, but don’t have the Maker? I’ll show you how to engrave acrylic without the Cricut engraving tool or Maker…

 And here’s what it looks like with a colored piece of paper behind it so you can see the cut letters even better…

-As I mentioned in the beginning of this post, you’ll now need to re-calibrate your machine – you can read more about that in this post!
+As I mentioned at the beginning of this post, you’ll now need to re-calibrate your machine – you can read more about that in this post.

 Thanks so much for reading – what other Cricut Hack posts would you like to see?
 Let me know in the comments below!